isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2020-04-04-sgteguhbersatu-taskforce.md

 ---
 layout: post
-title:  Minister Masagos Leads SGTeguhBersatu Taskforce To Provide Targeted Support To Malay/Muslim Community Through COVID-19
+title: 'Minister Masagos Leads SGTeguhBersatu Taskforce To Provide Targeted Support To Malay/Muslim Community Through COVID-19'
-date:   2020-04-04
+date: 2020-04-04T00:00:00.000Z
 permalink: /media-centre/speeches-and-press-releases/sgteguhbersatu-taskforce/

 ---

 Minister-in-Charge of Muslim Affairs Masagos Zulkifli has convened the *SGTeguhBersatu*<sup>1</sup>  Taskforce, which will strengthen the last-mile delivery of national support measures under the Resilience Budget and lead targeted initiatives that support the Malay/Muslim community through the COVID-19 situation.